Coronavirus: Help if you’re self-employed

 There have been three grants so far, and a further two have been announced.
 The fourth grant will cover February 2021 to April 2021.

 Compare business insurance

 I’ve already applied for a grant, am I able to apply again?

-If you’ve applied for either of the previous grants, you’ll be able to apply for the November to January grant.
+If you’ve applied for the previous grants, you should be able to apply for future self-employment grants.

-This time though, you’ll need to prove your business has been impacted due to reduced demand because of coronavirus.
-Rather than due to self-isolating or shielding.
+You’ll need to prove your business has been impacted due to reduced demand because of coronavirus rather than due to self-isolating or shielding.

 You’ll also have to prove that you want to continue trading in the next tax year.